 Interested In Becoming A JFS Or RSVP Volunteer?

-Potential volunteers can come to the JFS Milltown office where they can review a number volunteer opportunities available at our Milltown and Monroe offices or through the RSVP program.
+Potential volunteers can come to the JFS Milltown office where they can review a number of volunteer opportunities available at our Milltown and Monroe offices or through the RSVP program.
 A trained Volunteer Coordinator will assist you.
 This assistance ensures that volunteers are placed in a position that matches their skills, desired time commitment and interests.

 Use the following 5 forms to apply to be a volunteer.